 - Any other third-party site (using headless APIs)

 You may come across the term ‘Hybrid CMS’ when doing more research.
-This means that the assets stored in Salesforce CMS can be distributed to various digital touch-points (and so, are not only restricted to the Salesforce endpoints listed above).
+This means that the assets stored in this app can be distributed to various digital touch-points (and so, are not only restricted to the Salesforce endpoints listed above).

 You can create content collections, which have been described like playlists that can be applying to your different digital experiences.